**PixelCNC v1.69b - User Guide**

 The last row is meant to convey that both edge and corner handles can also be used to position a layer by holding both the left and right mouse buttons simultaneously.
 When Snap-to-Grid is enabled this will snap the layer handle being dragged to the grid, instead of the layer's origin.

 !!! : Layer Auto-Update

 From the Config menu on the CNC/CAM Settings dialog is the "Layer Auto-Apply" option.
-This is enabled by default and results in any modifications to a layer's position, size, or rotation within the 3D view via the layer handles to be automatically applied to the layer and the canvas composition updated to reflect the changes.
+This is enabled by default and results in any modifications to a layer's position, size, or rotation within the 3D view via the layer handles to be automatically applied to the layer, and the canvas composition updated to reflect the changes made to the layer.
 Disabling this option requires any modifications made to a layer via its handles in the 3D view to be explicitly applied in order to affect the canvas composition.
 The values shown in the layer's properties panel will update according to changes made within the 3D view but will be discarded if the layer is deselected, or the 'Done' button is clicked without first clicking 'Apply'.
 This option is provided for users to disable if their computer is not be able to quickly update the rendered contents of the canvas.

 ### Layer Properties ###

 The selected layer's properties are displayed on the right UI panel while a layer is selected.
 Changes to a layer's properties will not affect the layer until the "Apply" button is pressed.